2023 Most Popular Teacher Education Grade Specific Bachelor's Degree Schools in Alabama

 The average amount in student loans that grade specific ed majors at USA take out while working on their Bachelor's Degree is $29,499.
 This translates to an average monthly loan payment of $282, based on a 10-year repayment plan.

-Jacksonville State University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree teacher education grade specific programs.
-Located in the small suburb of Jacksonville, Jacksonville State University is a public college with a moderately-sized student population.
+Jacksonville State University did quite well in this year’s ranking of the most popular places for teacher education grade specific students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the suburb of Jacksonville, Jacksonville State University is a public school with a medium-sized student population.

 About 95% of the students majoring in grade specific ed at the school are women while 5% are male.